North Shore Beach and Yacht Club

 The North Shore Beach and Yacht Club is an Albert Frey-designed building in North Shore, California.
-It opened in 1959 as part of a $2 million development along the northeastern shore of the Salton Sea which would become California's largest marina.
-The property was listed on the National Register of Historic Places in 2015.
+It opened in 1962 as part of a $2 million development along the northeastern shore of the Salton Sea, which would become California's largest marina..
 Ever-increasing salinity from agricultural runoff from both the Coachella Valley and Imperial County combined with fluctuating water levels culminated in a major flood in 1981, destroying the club's jetty and making it impossible for boats to dock at the club; it would be completely closed by 1984.
 However, the club remained in use by the community into the early 1990s.

-Like the majority of the buildings which surround it, the North Shore Beach and Yacht Club was abandoned and vandalized.
-In July 2009, Riverside County supervisors approved the reception of a grant of $3.35 million as part of an overall package of $30 million to redevelop and restore the property.
+Like the majority of the buildings that surround it, the North Shore Beach and Yacht Club was abandoned and vandalized.
+In July 2009, Riverside County supervisors approved receiving a $3.35 million grant as part of an overall $30 million package to redevelop and restore the property.